Meaning of a Threat

 Threat

-- For instance, a specific attack (like a DDoS attack) that targets a vulnerability is considered a threat.
+- For example, a DDoS attack targeting a known vulnerability in a process or asset is a threat.

 Threats can cause various adverse outcomes